hamza-m-farooqi/flappy-rl/README.md

 `flappy-rl` is a browser-first Flappy Bird + neuroevolution project built with a Python backend and a React frontend.
-It currently supports local human play, live browser-based training visualization, and MongoDB-backed leaderboard submissions.
+It currently supports local human play, live browser-based training visualization, MongoDB-backed leaderboard submissions, and human-vs-AI compete mode using a saved champion genome.

 ## Current Features